jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 patiently.
 ‘Once,’ said the Mock Turtle at last, with a deep sigh, ‘I was a real Turtle.’

-These words were followed by a very long silence, broken only by an occasional exclamation of ‘Hjckrrh!’ from the Gryphon and the constant heavy sob- bing of the Mock Turtle.
-Alice was very nearly getting up and saying, ‘Thank you, sir, for your interesting story,’ but she could not help thinking theremustbe more to come, so she sat still and said nothing.
+These words were followed by a very long silence, broken only by an occa- sional exclamation of ‘Hjckrrh!’ from the Gryphon and the constant heavy sob- bing of the Mock Turtle.
+Alice was very nearly getting up and saying, ‘Thank you, sir, for your interesting story,’ but she could not help thinking there must be more to come, so she sat still and said nothing.
 ‘When we were little,’ the Mock Turtle went on at last, more calmly, though still sobbing a little now and then, ‘we went to school in the sea.
 The master was